mike-haynes2/mhd-solver/README.md

 The deltas function is used to calculate both the spatial and temporal integrals of Eq.
 (2.5).
 The function is defined in the footnote of p.264.
 We have also written a 3D version of the function, which handles vector (u, B) input.
 #### minmod.py
 The minmod function is used to calculate both the spatial and temporal integrals of Eq.
 (2.5).
 The function is defined at the top of p.265.
 We have also written a 3D version of the function, which handles vector (u, B) input.

+### INSTRUCTIONS FOR RUNNING AND PLOTTING AS OF 04/11 ###
+1. Decide on the initial states.
+The states and their initial conditions are listed in run_me.py lines 20-117
+2. The initial state will have a name.
+Input this name (as a string) into run_me.py line 174 if running a single test, or into lines 166 or 171 if running a collection of sigmoid or alpha tests, respectively.
+If either sigmoid or alpha tests are being run, comment out line 175 and uncomment line 168 or 172, respectively.
+3. At the terminal, run run_me.py.
+This will generate an output folder and a collection of zip files containing output data at each time step.
+The name of this new folder should go into bruh.py line 12.
+4. Once the program run_me.py has run, run bruh.py at the terminal.
+This will generate output plots based on the plotting routing contained within bruh.